McPoozle/dnd-notes/content/Venix/Venix Overview.md

 ___
 ## Venix-wide Institutions
 > Venix has a few largescale institutions that span across the dukedoms

+#### Religion
+>Vennix Empire overall isn’t particularly religious; God-King but everyone knows he’s not actually a god.
+Besides that no state religion and popular religions fluctuate; church of Iomedae fairly popular from ventures put forward

 #### Banks
 > Version that are Noble-run with promissory notes that can be handed out from specific noble houses to cash in